raspitv/RasPiCamcorderPiTFT/README.md

 https://github.com/tasanakorn/rpi-fbcp

-The instructions are quite good, but you will need to install cmake with `sudo apt-get install cmake`).
+The instructions are quite good, but you may need to install cmake with `sudo apt-get install cmake`

 But if you don't want to do that, just ignore this and stick with the one provided.

 ###Install imagemagick###
-You need to install this or you won't be able to view the photos you just took.
+You need to install imagemagick or you won't be able to view the photos you just took.
+The python script will probably crash if you don't install or disable that part.

 It's used to resize stills to 320x240 for preview (but it leaves the originals intact).
 `sudo apt-get install imagemagick`